DocNow/dnflow-ansible/README.md

 ### Install prerequisite tools

 These scripts are intended to be run on a Unix-like system.
-They are tested to work on Mac OSX and Ubuntu Trusty Tahr
+They are tested to work on Mac OSX and Ubuntu Trusty Tahr.

-To use these scripts, [Vagrant](https://vagrantup.com) must already have been installed on the local system with the [VirtualBox](https://virtualbox.org) provider working.
+To use these scripts, [Vagrant](https://vagrantup.com) must already have been installed on the local system with the [VirtualBox](https://virtualbox.org) provider working (do not use a package manager, follow the instructions on the sites directly).
 For provisioning to AWS, the `aws` will be installed.

 For each of these providers only Ubuntu 14.04 is supported.

 ## Includes